gernotnikolaus/gernotnikolaus.github.io/_projects/2024-08-04-12WeekGeoChallenge.md

   <figcaption>Map of Cyclone Activity in Northern Queensland, Australia (2000-2020).</figcaption>
 </div>

-Showcasing the fourth map for our #12WeekGeoChallenge, this time focusing on #CreativeLines!
+Showcasing the fifth map for our #12WeekGeoChallenge, this time focusing on #CreativeLines!
 This visualization captures cyclone activity along the northern Queensland coast from Port Douglas to Mackay over two decades.
-I know some areas are quite data-dense, but I wanted to take on the challenge of representing three different fields within a single line symbol: nature (type of storm), season, and year.
+I know some areas are quite data-dense, but I wanted to take on the challenge of representing three different attributes within a single line symbol: nature (type of storm), season, and year.

 Balancing multiple variables while maintaining clarity was an exciting cartographic experiment.
 I hope this map conveys both the frequency and complexity of these storm systems in the region.